 Absurdly Long Limousine: This was a recurring element of the show.
 An enormous white limousine that is several windows long and takes a few seconds to cross the whole screen is always the Mayor's ride of choice in times of leisure.
 He rides in the back.

-Alphabetical Theme Naming: All three girls have names beginning with B. This even extends to temporary members (Bunny, Bullet) as well as both sets of evil counterparts, the Rowdyruff Boys (Brick, Boomer, and Butch), the Powerpunk Girls (Berserk, Brat, and Brute) and the girls in the dream sequence where they were normal (Bertha, Beatrice and Betty).
+Alphabetical Theme Naming: All three girls have names beginning with B and the Professor even says it's the reason behind Buttercup's name.
+This even extends to temporary members (Bunny, Bullet) as well as both sets of evil counterparts, the Rowdyruff Boys (Brick, Boomer, and Butch), the Powerpunk Girls (Berserk, Brat, and Brute) and the girls in the dream sequence where they were normal (Bertha, Beatrice and Betty).

 Bank Teller: Was Femme Fatale looking out for me when she stole from my bank?